 1) A critical reflective narrative

-2,500 to 3,500 words on your readiness to practise at a level expected of a newly qualified, threshold entry clinical scientist (authenticated by your training officer), that is supported by evidence drawn from your OneFile portfolio.
-This is to be submitted by noon on Thursday 17th June 2021.
+2,500 to 3,500 words on your readiness to practise at a level expected of a newly qualified, threshold entry clinical scientist, that is supported by evidence drawn from your OneFile portfolio.
+This is to be submitted by 1:00pm on Thursday 17th June 2021.

 2) A collection of evidence from your e-portfolio

-A collection of the evidence you have selected from your OneFile portfolio to support your critical reflection (authenticated by your training officer) and which will be reviewed by the assessment panel when considering the critical reflection and cited evidence.
-This must be available and signed off in your OneFile portfolio by noon on Thursday 17th June 2021.
+A collection of the evidence you have selected from your OneFile portfolio to support your critical reflection and which will be reviewed by the assessment panel when considering the critical reflection and cited evidence.
+This must be available and signed off in your OneFile portfolio by 1:00pm on Thursday 17th June 2021.